thejsway/thejsway/manuscript/chapter08.md

 }
 ```

-Recent JavaScript evolution has introduced yet another option to iterate over a string: the `for-of` loop.
+A recent JavaScript evolution has introduced yet another option to iterate over a string: the `for-of` loop.
 The previous example may also be written:.

 ```js
 const name = "Sarah";